gbv/cocoda/README.md

 ### Docker

-Cocoda is also available via Docker.
+Cocoda is also made available as Docker image with a web server.
 Please refer to [our Docker documentation](https://github.com/gbv/cocoda/blob/dev/docker/README.md) for more information and instructions.

-## Usage

-There is a detailled end-user manual available [in German](https://gbv.github.io/cocoda/dev/user-manual-de.html) and [in English](https://gbv.github.io/cocoda/dev/user-manual-en.html).
-The German version will likely be more up-to-date.
-Documentation sources are located in directory `docs`.

 ## Configuration

 For the pre-built version, configuration options can be overridden by using `cocoda.json` in the root of the directory and by passing query parameter `config` with an URL of a config file (CORS headers must be enabled to load if from another domain).

 The default options are given in the file [`config/cocoda.default.json`](https://github.com/gbv/cocoda/blob/dev/config/cocoda.default.json) (please consult this file for examples on how to use the configuration options).
 When using a manual build, create file `config/cocoda.json` and rebuild (`npm run build`) after editing (you can also run `npm run build -- --config-only` if you already have a build in folder `dist/` and only need to update the config file).